nuland-project/wasm_ringsig/README.md

 idea is to compile [ringsig rust library] to wasm format using [wasm-bindgen] library

-# For somehow below guide does not work for me. and returns error:
+# For somehow below guide does not work for me and returns error:
 "/home/misha/IdeaProjects/tmp/wasm_ringsig/node_modules/webpack-cli/bin/config-yargs.js:89
  				describe: optionsSchema.definitions.output.properties.path.description,
  				                                           ^